Generative AI Search

 1. Audit Your Current AI Search Presence

-Start by taking stock of where you stand.
+Start by understanding your current visibility situation today.
 You can’t improve what you don’t measure, right?

-Manually check AI recommendations: Go ahead and ask ChatGPT (or Bard, Bing, Perplexity, etc.) some questions relevant to your industry.
+Manually check AI recommendations: Go ahead and ask ChatGPT (or Claude, Perplexity, etc.) some questions relevant to your industry.
 Does your brand come up?
 For example, if you sell running shoes, ask “What are the best running shoe brands?” in a few different AI platforms.
-This is a quick litmus test.
+This is a quick and dirty test.

 Research competitor mentions: Notice which competitors get mentioned by the AI when you don’t.
 You might discover that the chatbot loves citing a competitor’s blog or their product features that you haven’t highlighted about yourself.
 That’s intel you can use.

-2. Optimize Your Content for AI Readability and Context
+2. How to Optimize Your Content for AI Readability and Context

 Refresh and update online information: Ensure that places like your Wikipedia page (if you have one), Google Business profile, or any public data sources have up-to-date, accurate info.
 LLMs like to rely on widely published data for factual questions (“Who is the CEO of X?” or “Where is Y based?”).
 Correcting misinformation and seeding good information helps the AI portray your brand correctly and confidently.